ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2020-08-18-code-and-collaboration.md

   2. process
   3. analyze
   4. create draft
-    - includes the writing step. the keystone in this arch, but doesn't get much attention here.
+    - includes the writing step, which is it's own topic
 - code for 1-3 is managed through github.
   - python, sas, and others for extraction of data
   - stata for processing and analysis